hogarthj/libvirt_scripts/README.md

 A varied collection of scripts used for quick VM testing

+The ssh_use and mgmt_net variables in the vmprep/create/ssh scripts need to be defined for use

 ## Ansible libvirt inventory

 ansible/libvirt_inv.py is a dynamic ansible inventory script to probe for local VMs